How to beat stress in the workplace

 Take time for yourself

-One really good way of dealing with work-based stress is making sure you have adequate amounts of time away from your day job.
+One really good way of dealing with stress in the workplace is making sure you have adequate amounts of time away from your day job.

 If you are in work all hours or thinking about it constantly, any stress that occurs is likely to build up until you’re ready to explode.